raydiak/Inline-Lua/README.md

 slicing and possibly various adverbs (untested).

-When accessed as a hash, a ::Table appears as an object hash (:{} or Hash[Any,Any] in Perl code), in keeping with the semantics of Lua tables.
+When accessed as a hash, a ::Table appears as an object hash (:{} or Hash[Mu,Any] in Perl code), in keeping with the semantics of Lua tables.
 All numeric keys will be Num (or possibly some precision and/or native variant thereof) because default Lua handles any number as a C double.
 Numeric values used as hash subscripts to a ::Table will be automatically coerced to a num.